wpengda/personality-process-assessment-reading-list/README.md

     McCrae, R. R., Terracciano, A., & Personality Profiles of Cultures Project.
 (2005).
 Personality profiles of cultures: Aggregate personality traits. *Journal of Personality and Social Psychology, 89*(3), 407–425. https://doi.org/10.1037/0022-3514.89.3.407

+- **Carving personality description at its joints: Confirmation of three replicable personality prototypes for both children and adults**

+    Asendorpf, J. B., Borkenau, P., Ostendorf, F., & Van Aken, M. A. (2001).
+Carving personality description at its joints: Confirmation of three replicable personality prototypes for both children and adults. *European Journal of personality*, 15(3), 169-198. https://doi.org/10.1002/per.408

 </details>